You can create a query that will generate an export suitable for FTPing to the Google Merchant Center to be used for Google Product Searches.

 Google Merchant Center automatically sets a 30-day expiration date for any product data exported to the service.
 This expiration date is 30 days from the date Google received your exported data.
 You will want to re- generate your export and re-send every 30 days to update your product listings in Google Merchant Center.

 It is recommended that you use one image file type for your store's product images to ensure uniformity across all images.
 The above export is for stores which use JPG images exclusively.
 If your store uses GIF images exclusively, you should change line 14 of the above query to:

 If your store uses a combination of both image file types, you will need to manually edit your export to reflect these differences before submitting it to Google.

-Google Merchant Center may require your products to have a shipping weight.
-If you get a shipping weight error from Google when attempting to import your products into Google, add the following new line of code after the p.ProductName line:
+If you receive a shipping weight error from Google when attempting to import your products into Google, add the following new line of code after the p.ProductName line:

 , IsNull(CAST (p.ProductWeight AS VARCHAR(20)), 0) + ' lb' AS shipping_weight

 For UK merchants:

 , IsNull(CAST(p.ProductWeight AS VARCHAR(20)), 0) + ' kg' AS shipping_weight